 Affiliate links for supplies are for your convenience.
 This costs you nothing extra.
 TCL makes a small % with every purchase.
 Thank you for your support, this allows me to continue to offer you creative content for free.

 I use about one cup of sugar for every tablespoon molasses, but the key is to add a little sugar, a little molasses and blend.
 And repeat, blending in between.
 If you just dump it all in, you risk creating more lumps.
 And no body wants lumpy brown sugar, right?

 I used my magic bullet, but if you need a larger batch, a blender will work.

 What darker or lighter brown sugar?
 Start out with small amounts of molasses and continue to add more as you blend until you achieve the desired color and taste.
 The darker will be stronger.

 So easy!
-I’m not sure if I’ll ever go back to store bought brown sugar.
+I’m not sure if I’ll ever go back to store-bought brown sugar.
 I think it tasted better than any brand you can purchase.
 It’s always nice to know you can find easy ways to substitute ingredients in a pinch.

 I love the flavor…….it seems a bit bolder and being able to whip up a batch whenever needed is a plus.
 Because brown sugar can dry out quickly, you’ll want to keep it in an airtight container.
 This container above isn’t bad for small batches, but it would best to place it in a ziplock baggy or jar.
 I keep mine in a jar with a tight-fitting lid and a terracotta sugar stone to keep it moist.